opentensor/developer-docs/docs/glossary.md

 A vector maintained by each subnet validator, with each element representing the weight assigned to a subnet miner based on its performance.

-The ranking weight vectors for each subnet combine to form the [weight matrix](#weight-matrix), which is transmitted to the blockchain and used as input for the Yuma Consensus module.
+The ranking weight vectors for each subnet are transmitted to the blockchain, where they combine to form the [weight matrix](#weight-matrix) that is input for Yuma Consensus.

 ## Y